cluesurf/term/book/terms/deck.md

 ### `boot`

-You can have a file run on TermTreetup.
+You can have a file run on StarTreetup.
 Just add this to your deck:

 ```
 boot ./boot